Nojap/StationBoard/goals.md

 v.3
 1. allow to select a station and get a message when a new vehicle is approaching the station, including track information, etc.
 2. allow to select a station and get a message when a new vehicle is departing the station, including track information, etc.

+v.4
+1. Allow for the overview of line statusses within a system and subsystem(ATM, GVB, ATM Metropolitana, GVB tram), to visualize delays and service levels